Available with Location Referencing license.

 All the intersection point layers that are published with the map service and are registered with the chosen network show up in the drop-down list.

 - Choose the Location of the intersection using any one of these options:

 - Type the intersection name in the Location text box.

 - Click the Select a Location on the Map tool and choose an intersection point feature that participates in the layer selected for offsetting on the map.

 - Click the Location drop-down arrow and choose an intersection.

 Only intersections that are part of the chosen route can be selected.

 - Provide the Offset value for the reference offset using any one of these options:

-- Select the direction of the offset by clicking the Direction drop-down arrow, typing the offset value, and selecting the units.
+- Choose the direction of the offset by clicking the Direction drop-down arrow, typing the offset value, and choosing the units.

 - Type the value and select the units.